raymondji/commitstack/README.md

 Stacking workflows in Git can be cumbersome both because of your interactions with Git itself (e.g. keeping track of stacks, pushing multiple branches), and because of your interactions with Gitlab/Github/etc (e.g. opening PRs, setting target branches).
 Commitstack aims to make both of these aspects easier.

-In addition, Commitstack aims to provide a user experience that feels natural alongside using Git.
+In addition, Commitstack aims to provide a user experience that feels like a natural extension of Git.
 Git already has all the basic building blocks needed to do stacking workflows, and many people use stacking workflows without any extra tools.
-Rather than introduce entirely new paradigms, Commitstack aims to feel familiar if you're used to stacking with plain Git - just with the annoying parts automated.
+I wanted to avoid introducing entirely new paradigms and instead make Commitstack feel familiar if you're used to stacking with plain Git - just with the annoying parts automated.

 ## References